Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

    :alt: preset
    :align: center

-After you click PREHEAT or one of your own presets, you should notice the target temperature to change to your desired temperature.
+After you click PREHEAT or one of your own presets, you should see the target temperature change to your desired temperature.

-.. note:: You can preheat and create presets for the bed as well but it's not necessary to load filament
+.. note:: You can preheat and create presets for the bed as well but it's not necessary for loading filament
 .. image:: images/preheats1.PNG
    :alt: preheat
    :align: center